Brewster Aeronautical Corporation: History

 Brown's first design, in 1934, was a two-seat scout-bomber, the Brewster SBA, which first flew in 1936; subsequently the Naval Aircraft Factory built them, with the designation SBN-1.
 The Brewster SB2A Buccaneer was a follow-on design that first flew in 1941 and was also ordered by the Royal Air Force, who named it the Bermuda.

-A design in 1936 for a carrier-capable monoplane resulted in the Brewster F2A (named Buffalo by the British), which was chosen over an early version of the Grumman F4F Wildcat.
+A design in 1936 for a carrier-capable monoplane fighter resulted in the Brewster F2A (named Buffalo by the British), which was chosen over an early version of the Grumman F4F Wildcat.
 The F2A prototype handled well in 1938 tests, and the Navy ordered 54.
-However, production was slow, at least partly due to an inefficient factory in Queens, New York.
+However, production was slow, at least partly due to the inefficient factory in the Brewster Building.
 The Navy ended up ordering Wildcats, which by 1938 had been greatly improved.

 Buffalos were exported to Finland starting in 1939, and more were intended for Belgium, but before deliveries could begin, Germany conquered the country.
 The United Kingdom also received Buffalos, which eventually ended up in the Far East.
 They suffered badly in combat against Japanese Zeros.
 The Buffalos were most popular with the Finnish Air Force, which used them successfully against the Soviet air force, and began a program to build an indigenous version named the Humu.
 The Dutch also purchased 92 Buffalos and assigned most to the Militaire Luchtvaart KNIL in the Dutch East Indies (now Indonesia) where they fought against the Japanese.
 Several captured by the Japanese were repainted with Japanese Hinomaru insignia and extensively tested.

 During World War II, it became apparent that Brewster was mismanaged.
 The company had grown from a relatively minor aircraft parts supplier to a full-fledged defense giant in only a few years.
 Brewster ranked 84th among United States corporations in value of World War II military production contracts.
 Jimmy Work had hired Alfred and Ignacio Miranda as the company salesmen.
 They had been involved in frauds, spending two years in prison for selling illicit arms to Bolivia, and had over-promised Brewster production capabilities to customers.